Esri/esri-leaflet/site/source/pages/api-reference/services/gp-service.md

 # L.esri.GP.Service

 A basic wrapper for speaking to ArcGIS Online and ArcGIS Server Geoprocessing services.
+You can find more information and the source code for this plugin [here](https://github.com/jgravois/esri-leaflet-gp).

 ### Constructor